P0w3rChi3f/CTE-2103/CTE-2103-Week5.md

     * Execute the command (a string) in a subshell.
 This is implemented by calling the Standard C function system ( ) , and has the same limitations.
 Changes to sys. stdin, etc. are not reflected in the environment of the executed command.
 If command generates any output, it will be sent to the interpreter standard output stream.
   * Any string you pass in as an argument will be ran as if you entered that  line on the command-line.

-* subprocess.call() & subprocess.
-Popen()
+* subprocess.call() & subprocess.Popen()
 ![Function](./Files/Images/Lesson10/fun1.png)
 * You might think your code is innocent enough...
 ![Function](./Files/Images/Lesson10/fun2.png)
 * Be wary of unsanitized inputs
 ![Function](./Files/Images/Lesson10/fun3.png)
 * Python eval()
   * eval(expression, globals=None, locals=None)